paly2/GPIOEmu/README.md

 You need a UNIX-like system to run this emulator, such as GNU/Linux, FreeBSD...
 It *will not* work on Micro$oft Windows, but it is designed to be easy to port (it mostly uses the standard library or cross-plateform libraries).

 Dependencies:
-* Python 2 or 3 (yes, it runs with both, as the RPi.GPIO module)
+* Python 2 or 3 (yes, it runs with both, like the RPi.GPIO module)
 * SDL 2 library

 Run, as root: